 |Unit||Mil.
 Ch.
 2012 CAD, SA|

-This monthly survey collects retail sales for all department stores classified under North American Industry Classification System (NAICS) code 452110 (including concessions such as travel center or restaurant sales).
+For Canada, this monthly survey collects retail sales for all department stores classified under North American Industry Classification System (NAICS) code 452110 (including concessions such as travel center or restaurant sales).
 The data collected from the Monthly Retail Trade Survey (Department Store Organizations) is integrated each month along with the results of the Monthly Retail Trade Survey (record number 2406) and is released at the same time as the latter.
 Results are used by retailers, as well as by public and private agencies across Canada.
-Collection period: The 15th to the 23rd day of the month, following the reference month.

 A Fisher price index was used to chain prices.